 | Capacitance manometer | Atmospheric pressure (105) to 10-2 |

-A Pirani gauge consists of a heated metal filament suspended in a tube.
-The gauge operates on the principle that the thermal conductivity of a gas is dependent on its pressure in the low to medium vacuum range.
-As the pressure of the surrounding gas changes, so does the rate of heat loss from the filament.
-This change in filament temperature causes a corresponding change in its electrical resistance, which is then measured to determine the pressure.
+A Pirani gauge utilizes a heated metal filament suspended within a tube.
+It operates on the principle that gas thermal conductivity correlates with pressure in the low-to-medium vacuum range.
+As the pressure of the surrounding gas changes, the rate of heat loss from the filament shifts.
+This alters the filament's temperature and electrical resistance, which is measured to determine the pressure level.

 -